-When using our algorithm with l = l' = 0, the computation of y'0 only requires the first derivative of h.
-On the opposite, with l = m - 1 and l' = 0, our algorithm is close to performing Newton's iteration on the full deflated map.
+When using our algorithm with l = l' = 0, the computation of $y'0$ only requires the first derivative of $h(f, x_0, y_0; z'0, .)$ .
+On the opposite, with l = m-1 and l' = 0, our algorithm is close to performing the Newton iteration on the full deflated map.
 Our stopping criterion then allows one to stop this iteration close to the cluster of the original system.
 These extreme cases motivate this unified presentation in terms of l and l'.